Dardern is a name whose history is connected to the ancient Anglo-Saxon

 Early Notables of the Dardern family (pre 1700)

-Another 80 words (6 lines of text) are included under the topic Early Dardern Notables in all our PDF Extended History products and printed products wherever possible.
+of Scots...
+Another 107 words (8 lines of text) are included under the topic Early Dardern Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dardern family to the New World and Oceana

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland

 , Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Dardern surname or a spelling variation of the name include: Robert Arden, who settled in Virginia in 1638; James Ardin, who landed in North America in 1690; Robert Ardern, who came to Philadelphia, Pennsylvania in 1758.

 - ^ Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
 Westminster: John Bower Nichols and Sons, 1866, Print.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.